-- (i) The date that you make an election not to participate in accordance with this Cafeteria Plan Summary; - (ii) The date that you no longer satisfy the Eligibility Requirements of this Cafeteria Plan or all of the Benefit Plan Options; - (iii) The date that you terminate employment with the Employer; or - (iv) The date that the Cafeteria Plan is either terminated or amended to exclude you or the class of employees of which you are a member.
+- (i) The date that you make an election not to participate in accordance with this Cafeteria Plan Summary; - (ii) The date that you no longer satisfy the Eligibility Requirements of this Cafeteria Plan; - (iii) The date that you terminate employment with the Employer; or - (iv) The date that the Cafeteria Plan is either terminated or amended to exclude you or the class of employees of which you are a member.

-If your employment with the Employer is terminated during the Plan Year or you otherwise cease to be eligible, your active participation in the Cafeteria Plan will automatically cease, and you will not be able to make any more Pre-tax Contributions under the Cafeteria Plan except as otherwise provided pursuant to Employer policy or individual arrangement (e.g., a severance arrangement where the former employee is permitted to continue paying for a Benefit Plan Option out of severance pay on a pre-tax basis).
-If you are rehired within the same Plan Year and are eligible for the Cafeteria Plan (or you become eligible again), you may make new elections if you are rehired or become eligible again more than 30 days after you terminated employment or lost eligibility (subject to any limitations imposed by the Benefit Plan Option(s)).
-If you are rehired or again become eligible within 30 days or less of your termination date, your Cafeteria Plan elections that were in effect when you terminated employment or stopped being eligible will be reinstated and remain in effect for the remainder of the Plan Year (unless you are allowed to change your election in accordance with the terms of the Plan).
+If your employment with the Employer is terminated during the Plan Year or you otherwise cease to be eligible, your active participation in the Cafeteria Plan will automatically cease.
+You will not be able to make any more Pre-tax Contributions under the Cafeteria Plan.

+If you are rehired within the same Plan Year and are eligible for the Cafeteria Plan (or you become eligible again), you may make new elections if you are rehired or become eligible again 11 days or more after you terminated employment or lost eligibility (subject to any limitations imposed by the Benefit Plan Option(s)).
+If you are rehired or again become eligible less than 11 days of your termination date, your Cafeteria Plan elections that were in effect when you terminated employment or stopped being eligible will be reinstated and remain in effect for the remainder of the Plan Year (unless you are allowed to change your election in accordance with the terms of the Plan).